ahma-hub/analysis/README.md

 		   [--save filename to store model (h5 file)]
 ```

-To run the computation of the all the deep learning experiments on the testing dataset using pre-trained models, you can use
+To run the computation of the all the deep learning experiments on the testing dataset (downloaded from zenodo) using pre-trained models, you can use
 the script ``run_dl_on_selected_bandwidth.sh``: